indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 “If we have our own why in life, we shall get along with almost any how.
 Man does not strive for pleasure, only the Englishman does.”
 (Friedrich Nietzsche, Twilight of the Idols)

 And the moment we are rendered incapable or too strong for the system, we are ejected from it.
-Someone who speaks up for safety is fired from his job, not only because of perceived disobedience but to make an example of the truthful person, so that the rest comply in fear & abandon their truths.
+Someone who speaks up for worker & process safety is fired from his job, not only because of his perceived disobedience but to make an example of the truthful person, so that the rest comply in fear & abandon their the way of truth.
+But it's not sustainable.
+Truth always cuts deep, & the scars stay, even after fading.

 Here's my answer to that false compliance.

-श्रेयान्स्वधर्मो विगुणः परधर्मात्स्वनुष्ठितात्।
+"श्रेयान्स्वधर्मो विगुणः परधर्मात्स्वनुष्ठितात्।" (Bhagavad Gita 3.35)

-“Better one’s own duty imperfectly performed than another’s well executed.”
-(Bhagavad Gita 3.35)
+Translation: better one’s own duty imperfectly performed than another’s well executed.

 ## Narrative engineered towards becoming the next billionaire through “hard work”